assely/documentation/rewrite.md

 <a name="creating-endpoint"></a>
 ### [Creating Endpoint](#creating-endpoint)

-Endpoints allow you to create a group of extra rewrite rules which will be applied to all already created rules within of the matching places.
+Endpoints allow you to create a group of extra rewrite rules which will be applied to a group of all already created rules within the specifed place (like permalinks or pages).

 Let’s assume you want to create links to JSON representation of movies.
-To do that, call `endpoint` method with endpoint name.
+To do that, call `endpoint` method with `json` endpoint name.
 You also need to specify endpoint place with `to` method.

 [alert type="info"]Descriptions of all available places you can find in the [Codex](https://codex.wordpress.org/Rewrite_API/add_rewrite_endpoint#Available_Places)[/alert]